stefanofa/awesome/TOPICS.md

 *   [firebase/genkit](https://github.com/firebase/genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
 Genkit makes it easy to develop, integrate, and test AI features with observability and evaluations.
 Genkit works with various models and platforms.

-## firebase
+## genkit

 *   [firebase/genkit](https://github.com/firebase/genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
 Genkit makes it easy to develop, integrate, and test AI features with observability and evaluations.
 Genkit works with various models and platforms.

-*   [appwrite/appwrite](https://github.com/appwrite/appwrite) - Build like a team of hundreds\_

-## gemini
+## llm

 *   [firebase/genkit](https://github.com/firebase/genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
 Genkit makes it easy to develop, integrate, and test AI features with observability and evaluations.
 Genkit works with various models and platforms.

+*   [mufeedvh/code2prompt](https://github.com/mufeedvh/code2prompt) - A CLI tool to convert your codebase into a single LLM prompt with source tree, prompt templating, and token counting.

+*   [run-llama/LlamaIndexTS](https://github.com/run-llama/LlamaIndexTS) - Data framework for your LLM applications.
+Focus on server side solution

+*   [supabase-community/database-build](https://github.com/supabase-community/database-build) - In-browser Postgres sandbox with AI assistance (formerly postgres.new)

+*   [TheR1D/shell\_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by AI large language models like GPT-4, will help you accomplish your tasks faster and more efficiently.

+*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is the leading open-source AI code assistant.
+You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains

+*   [mastra-ai/mastra](https://github.com/mastra-ai/mastra) - the TypeScript AI agent framework

 *   [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 利用 Rust 轻松构建轻量级多端桌面应用

-*   [Aider-AI/aider](https://github.com/Aider-AI/aider) - aider is AI pair programming in your terminal

-*   [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤯 Lobe Chat - an open-source, modern-design AI chat framework.
-Supports Multi AI Providers( OpenAI / Claude 3 / Gemini / Ollama / Qwen /  DeepSeek), Knowledge Base (file upload / knowledge management / RAG ), Multi-Modals (Vision/TTS/Plugins/Artifacts).
-One-click FREE deployment of your private ChatGPT/ Claude application.
+*   [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
+Scrape, crawl and extract with a single API.

+*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, AI chatbots, and in-app AI agents.
+The Agentic last-mile 🪁

+*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, DeepSeek-R1, Phi-4, Gemma 2, and other large language models.

-## genkit
+## machine-learning

 *   [firebase/genkit](https://github.com/firebase/genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
 Genkit makes it easy to develop, integrate, and test AI features with observability and evaluations.
 Genkit works with various models and platforms.

-## google-cloud
+## multimodal

 *   [firebase/genkit](https://github.com/firebase/genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
 Genkit makes it easy to develop, integrate, and test AI features with observability and evaluations.
 Genkit works with various models and platforms.

+## rag

+*   [firebase/genkit](https://github.com/firebase/genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
+Genkit makes it easy to develop, integrate, and test AI features with observability and evaluations.
+Genkit works with various models and platforms.

+*   [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
+Scrape, crawl and extract with a single API.

+*   [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤯 Lobe Chat - an open-source, modern-design AI chat framework.
+Supports Multi AI Providers( OpenAI / Claude 3 / Gemini / Ollama / Qwen /  DeepSeek), Knowledge Base (file upload / knowledge management / RAG ), Multi-Modals (Vision/TTS/Plugins/Artifacts).
+One-click FREE deployment of your private ChatGPT/ Claude application.

 ## vector-database